surgical excision

 It is impossible to cut the skin without scarring in some way, so you will always have some sort of scar.
 Your dermatologist at Aspire Dermatology & Aesthetics will try to excise the lesion in a way that will keep the scar to a minimum.
 Some people have an abnormal response to skin healing and these people may get larger scars than usual (keloid or hypertrophic scarring).
 If this occurs, your dermatologist can counsel you on treatment options.

-If you’re concerned about your risk of skin cancer or have a skin lesion you would like evaluated, schedule an appointment at Aspire Dermatology & Aesthetics.
+If you’re concerned about your risk of skin cancer or have a skin lesion you would like evaluated, schedule an appointment at Annexus Dermatology & Aesthetics.
 Call the office and speak with a friendly staff member or book a consultation online today.